pavlyuts/php-string-key-arrays/README.md

         "pavlyuts/php-string-key-arrays": "*"
     }

-I do not think there be a version compatibility problem as it is too simple thing and expected to be stable
+I do not think there be a version compatibility problem as it is too simple thing and expected to be stable.
+However, I recommend to inspect [CHANGELOG.md](https://github.com/pavlyuts/php-string-key-arrays/blob/main/CHANGELOG.md) for changes.

 ## Use
 ### Basics